 1. Fussy and irritable during feedings.

-Throws her little hands up and knocks the bottle out of her mouth, when she was on the breast, using it as a punching bag and ripping at my nipple.
+She throws her little hands up and knocks the bottle out of her mouth, when she was on the breast, using it as a punching bag and ripping at my nipple.

 2. Hiccuping, and jumping of their chest.